Square root of a 2 by 2 matrix: Matrix with one off-diagonal zero

 This formula will provide two solutions if A = D or A = 0 or D = 0, and four otherwise.
 A similar formula can be used when C is zero, but A and D are not both zero.

 Real matrices with real square roots

-The algebra M(2, R) of 2x2 real matrices has three types of planar subalgebras.
+The algebra M(2, R) of 2×2 real matrices has three types of planar subalgebras.
 Each subalgebra admits the exponential map.
-If $p = \exp(q), \text{then} \pm \exp(\frac{q}{2})$ are square roots of p.
+If $p = \exp(q)$, then $\pm \exp\left(\tfrac{q}{2}\right)$ are square roots of p.
 The condition that the matrix is the image under exp limits it to half the plane of dual numbers, and to a quarter of the plane of split complex numbers, but does not constrain ordinary complex planes since the exponential mapping covers them.
 In the split-complex case there are two more square roots of p since each quadrant contains one.